VonHeikemen/devlog/content/tools/how-to-survive-without-multiple-cursors-in-vim.md

 We can do that too.
 The steps are almost identical to the previous section, the only difference is we need to extend the selection until the end of the line.

-Lets add something to the previous example.
+Let's add something to the previous example.

-Okay, we have our ordered list but now we want append `(is supported)` to the end of each item.
+Okay, we have our ordered list but now we want to append `(is supported)` to the end of each item.

 {{ asciinema(id="eF1Pdf34IY4Sj5PixzjCqPIxz") }}